 Belfast has been the capital of Northern Ireland since its establishment in 1921.
 Belfast and Antrim Coast have played a crucial part in Northern Irish history, from the High Kings of ancient Ireland to the building of the Titanic.
 When you take a trip on the Antrim Coast, you’ll discover why it’s one of the top-rated road trips in the world!

-After our Dublin Georgia Tech Adventure, we set off to Northern Ireland to spend a couple of days in Belfast before going home.
+After visiting Dublin, we set off to Northern Ireland to spend a couple of days in Belfast before going home.
 Most things in Belfast City are fairly walkable, and we soon found that Belfast is a quiet city on a Sunday evening.

-For our second day in Northern Ireland, we booked a Paddywagon Tour of the Antrim Coast.
-They are a Dublin-based country, but they pick up for tours in Belfast as well.
+For our second day in Northern Ireland, we booked this Paddywagon Tour of the Antrim Coast.
+They are a Dublin-based company, but they pick up for tours in Belfast as well.
 This is my second Paddywagon Tour I’ve been on, and the tour guides are always very friendly and funny, making for an entertaining trip!

 The Dark Hedges